Tommy Chong: Music

 By the early 1960s, Chong was playing guitar for a Calgary soul group called the Shades.
-The Shades moved to Vancouver, British Columbia, where the band's name changed to "Little Daddy & the Bachelors".
+The Shades moved to Vancouver, where the band's name changed to "Little Daddy & the Bachelors".
 They recorded a single, "Too Much Monkey Business" / "Junior's Jerk".
 Together with bandmember Bobby Taylor, Chong opened a Vancouver nightclub in 1963.
 Formerly the Alma Theatre, they called it the “Blues Palace”.
 They brought in the Ike & Tina Turner Revue, which had never been to Vancouver before.
 Although Little Daddy & the Bachelors built up a small following, things soured when they went with Chong's suggestion and had themselves billed as "Four Niggers and a Chink" (or, bowing to pressure, "Four N's and a C") before taking on the moniker Bobby Taylor & the Vancouvers.

 In 1965, the Vancouvers signed with Gordy Records (a subsidiary of Detroit's Motown Records).
 They recorded their debut album, an eponymous release, and their debut single, the Tommy Chong co-composition, "Does Your Mama Know About Me," peaked at number 29 on the Billboard Hot 100.
 While on tour in Chicago for a short time, the band followed opening act the Jackson 5.
 Chong later referred to the young Michael Jackson as a "cute little guy".
 After the band released two additional singles, Chong and bandmate Wes Henderson missed a Friday night performance to apply for green cards so they could become American citizens.
 Chong was fired by Chris Clark and Motown producer Johnny Bristol for arriving late to the gig.
 Later, when Berry Gordy told Chong that he wasn't fired after all, that it had been a mistake, Chong said he wanted to stay fired.
 "I said I want to become a Berry Gordy, I don't want to just work for a Berry Gordy.
 And he says I can, I can dig that.
 So he was nice.
 He gave me $5,000 as the severance and to me that was a fortune."
 The group broke up shortly afterwards, when Chong tried to reduce the number of players covered by the Vancouvers' contract.
 He intended that he, Taylor, and Henderson would constitute the group, while other members would be classified as sidemen and session artists.

 Chong opened another nightclub in Vancouver's Chinatown in 1966 with his brother Stan called the Shanghai Junk Cabaret.
 The club defied local stripping laws that necessitated that strippers wear pasties, which led to the club having their liquor license revoked in 1967.
 Chong often performed as part of Bobby Taylor and the Vancouvers while dancers performed in the club.